 Home Loans for Medical Residents

-As a medical resident, you might qualify for a home loan designed specifically for doctors.
-These loans can have some big benefits, like low down payments, no requirement for private mortgage insurance, and no rate increases on “jumbo loans.”
+• As a medical resident, you might qualify for a home loan designed specifically for doctors.
+These loans can have some big benefits, like low down payments, no requirement for private mortgage insurance, and no rate increases on jumbo loans.
 It’s important to do some research to see how you can qualify for these loans.

-Of course, there are things to consider before buying a home during your residency.
+• Of course, there are things to consider before buying a home during your residency.
 Even if you qualify for a home loan for medical residents, you might not be ready to buy a home just yet.
 This is especially true if you’re moving to a new city or state and you want to settle in, find your favorite neighborhood, and make sure you really like the city before deciding to buy a home.

-If you do decide to start the home buying process, it’s probably a good idea to check out both traditional mortgages and loans designed specifically for doctors.
+• If you do decide to start the home buying process, it’s probably a good idea to check out both traditional mortgages and loans designed specifically for doctors.
 You won’t know which one is right for you until you compare the benefits of each.

 When both partners transition to new jobs at the same time, there can be a significant gap in income.
 A medical residency relocation loan can help you maintain your lifestyle while you and your spouse acclimate to new jobs.

-If you’re interested, you may want to do some financial housekeeping, including things like checking your credit score, and determining exactly how much money you may need to borrow.
+• Determine exactly how much money you may need to borrow.
 Like all loans, consider only borrowing the amount you actually need to tide you over until your residency starts paying.

 You can get a good idea of how much you may need to borrow by taking a look at your monthly expenses and then adding any additional cost-of-living increases based on your new city and the cost of moving.
 Don’t forget to list one-time expenses like a security deposit for a new apartment.

-When you’ve figured out how much you want to borrow, take some time to shop around for a loan whose terms work for you.
+• When you’ve figured out how much you want to borrow, take some time to shop around for a loan whose terms work for you.
 Each lender has different terms and benefits, so make sure to understand them fully before making a decision on if a personal loan is right for you.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
-For details, see the FTC’s website on credit.
+For details, see the FTC’s website .